-Above graph describes the horizontal axis represents \ (i.e., how much weight we give to the query edges coming from the query reformulation graph), while the vertical axis shows the performance of our algorithm in terms of the RandIndex metric.
+Above graph describes the horizontal axis represents (i.e., how much weight we give to the query edges coming from the query reformulation graph), while the vertical axis shows the performance of our algorithm in terms of the RandIndex metric.

-VII.
-CONCLUSION
+VII.CONCLUSION

-The query reformulation and click graphs contain useful information on user behavior when searching online.
-In this paper, we show how such information can be used effectively for the task of organizing user search histories into query groups.
-More specifically, we propose combining the two graphs into a query fusion graph.
-We further show that our approach that is based on probabilistic random walks over the query fusion graph outperforms time-based and keyword similarity based approaches.
+The Query formulations based on click graphs contain useful information on user behavior when searching online.
+For this process we are using different informative techniques like page rank operations for analyzing the user histories.
+In this paper we propose to develop the efficient data extraction based on click graph results.
 We also find value in combining our method with keyword similarity-based methods, especially when there is insufficient usage information about the queries.
 As future work, we intend to investigate the usefulness of the knowledge gained from these query groups in various applications such as providing query suggestions and biasing the ranking of search results.